joaorossi/AudioLib/README.md

-This is a experimental audio lib using fixed point arithimetic for audio processing.
+This is a experimental audio lib using fixed point arithmetic for audio processing.